Integrate your mobile calls with:

 No. You don't need to buy or give out a new number to your contacts.

 If you are using another number that forwards to your phone, you can still use Productive as long as the forwarded calls end up on your primary number.

 Yes, Productive Call Assistant can capture any incoming call you receive on your regular mobile number as well as outgoing calls you make using the app.

 Productive Call Assistant uses your wireless carrier's phone service when you make or receive calls so you get the same high call quality as your regular mobile calls.

-Downloading and setting up the app takes just a few minutes.
+Request Accessing and setting up the app takes just a few minutes.
 The app will walk you through the setup steps.

 Productive Call Assistant can record/transcribe any incoming call, as well as outgoing calls made through the app.
 Calls are automatically routed through our server, so you don't have to fumble around with call merging.
 All you have to do is open the app during your call and hit the big red "Record" button.
 You can also choose to automatically record/transcribe all incoming and outgoing calls in the app settings.